KitagawaPowa/az-vm-disk-encryption/README.md

   }
 ```

-If you were testing this locally, we recommend the follwing sequence:
+If you were testing, we recommend the follwing sequence on your local machine:

 ```
 mkdir .ssh
 ssh-keygen -f .ssh/id_rsa
 ```

-This will produce your private and public keys: `id_rsa` and `id_rsa.pub`.
-You use these to connect to your virtual machine.
-For instance, assume that your new virtual machine is publically available at 40.86.209.90, then we connect in this manner:
+The `ssh-keygen` command produces your private and public keys: `id_rsa` and `id_rsa.pub`.
+You use those to connect to your virtual machine.
+For instance, assume that your new virtual machine is publically available at 40.86.209.90, then you connect in this manner:

 ```
 ssh -i .ssh/id_rsa tfadmin@40.86.209.90